-I am currently head of the Research Group Psychopathology of the Social Brain at the Max Planck Institute for Human Cognitive and Brain Sciences, Department of Social Neuroscience, in Leipzig, Germany.
+I am head of the Psychopathology of the Social Brain Research Group at the Max Planck Institute for Human Cognitive and Brain Sciences, Department of Social Neuroscience, in Leipzig, Germany.

 This website provides information on me and my research interests.
 Please feel free to contact me if you have questions about my work.